-Picking a popular technology makes our developer life easier: Easier to learn, easier to build, debug & deploy, easier to hire, and easier to convince teammates & bosses.
-Popularity can make a difference in two situations: When multiple technologies score the same, you could go for the most popular one.
+Picking a popular technology makes our developer life easier: Easier to learn, easier to build, debug & deploy, easier to find jobs/hire, and easier to convince teammates & bosses.
+Now popularity can make a difference in two situations: When multiple technologies score similarly, we could go for the most popular one.
 And when a technology is very unpopular, we may not use it.

 Google Trends demonstrates the initial interest in a technology over time.
 “More searches = better” to me.

 Google changed its measurement algorithms on January 1, 2016, and January 1, 2022.
 That caused spikes for all values, especially in 2022.